greenfield932/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image7]

 To train model of how to recover from from the left and right sides of the road I used images from left and right cameras extended with angle correction.
-Thus, angle was corrected +0.3 for left camera image and -0.3 for right camera image.
+Thus, angle was corrected +0.35 for left camera image and -0.35 for right camera image.
+The correction parameter was found experimentally.
 Example of images and angles correction:

 ![alt text][image4]